-CPM does not need much setup and requires only that you first set your Local Path on first launch and enter your Account Login details.
+CPM does not need much setup and requires only that you first set your Local Path / Server Location on first launch and enter your Account Login details.
 Other options are optional.

 This is the first important option you must set when first getting setup with CPM.
 The “Local Path” sets where your CloudPacks will be downloaded to when you choose to Localize them and also stores the cached data when you browse sound effects files from the cloud.
 This location should have sufficient space to allow localization of packs but once a pack has been downloaded you can then choose to Move it to another location easily to free up space if needed.

 Select a streaming server that is closest to your location.
 The current server locations are Americas (Texas), Europe (Amsterdam), Asia (Tokyo)

 Sample files are streamed in FLAC format and can be set to download in either BWAV or FLAC format.
 Select the audio format you prefer CloudPack files to be downloaded as either FLAC or BWAV

 Sets the selection color used in the CPM browser

 This option will automatically launch CPM when BaseHead is launched and keep it running in the background to handle all your CPM requests silently.
 When you close BaseHead CPM will also be closed automatically too.
 This makes the integration even more seamless.